 Hampton Court Palace Gardens: The gardens include over 60 acres of formal gardens and 750 acres of royal parkland and are part of Hampton Court Palace, former home to King Henry VIII and his heirs.
 The gardens are magnificent in all seasons – manicured lawns, landscape gardens, The Privy Garden, Tiltyard, 20th Century Garden, The Orangery, The Ponds and the many flower borders throughout the grounds.
 The gardens are also home to the Great Vine, the oldest living vine planted around 1768, and the Palace Maze, first planted during William & Mary’s rein in 1690, and said to be the oldest maze in the world.

-July 2016 Holiday Itinerary Option.
-Our July 2016 Holiday will have both a walking option and a strolling option while based in St Ives.
+Optional Excursions.
+On some tours we may offer both a walking option and a strolling option while based in St Ives.
 This is to take advantage of the area's unique gardens in the height of the season.
 Cornwall is affected by the warmth of the Gulf Stream which sets the stage for the sub-tropical, rare and diverse plants and trees that populate the western-most part of England.
 The alternate itinerary includes:

 - Geevor & Levant Tin Mines.
 We travel to Pendeen and walk around the sights of Cornwall’s mining sites.
 The stacks from these mines dot the landscape and feature in the region’s history since tin and copper were mined in the 19th and 20th centuries.
 Both mines are World Heritage Sites and Levant is the backdrop for the popular Poldark television series.